matthewblain/crosstowntrail-web/cue-sheets/hike-north.md

 5.3 miles / 820' elevation gain

 * Section 1 North begins at Sunrise Point, Candlestick Point State Recreation Area, at paved roundabout with nearby **Restrooms**.
+* **Note**: If you park in Candlestick SRA parking areas, note closure time on signs.
+Cars left after hours are subject to being fined and locked in.
 * Take left fork and continue west on paved path, with views of water on both sides.
 * Continue left at next fork.
 * Past Pelican Group Picnic Area and **Restrooms**, turn left to go through parking lot.